 At the beginning of 2018 we realised that we had to make a more significant adjustment to the way we had been doing things than any of the previous ones … because the work itself had subtly become central to our identity, nudging Jesus from that place.
 Inspired by similar stories from many places around the world, where others had been re-prioritising Him at the centre of their communities, we found ways to do things differently.
 We began to have our team connect in twos or threes where discipleship could happen more naturally, spent regular time in fellowship, made time to engage with God’s word together, gave more time to prayer, and shared regular meals together.
 As we did this, new life overflowed from our hearts, into our lives, and into our service in the community.
 We began to experience many stories of God’s timing; bringing provision right when it was needed, bringing new partnerships that were perfectly timed to address issues in the community, bringing training opportunities that equipped us for exactly the right next step etc. etc. … each one affirmed a simple truth: His presence at the centre is the life-source for everything else.

 Having re-focussed around this truth helped us pivot into the new challenges and opportunities that the Covid pandemic brought.
 We could no longer run our regular programmes for large numbers of children, or the community programmes that brought large numbers of people together.
 Instead, we were able to run food package and prayer outreaches, back to school assistance, helping to install internet access points and provide tablets so that children who would not otherwise have access could attend school online, running a literacy mentoring programme, and making training available online.

 So, where have we come from?
-A short answer would be: we have come from a grass-roots journey on the front lines, one could even say the trenches 🙂 , and that has taught us everything we are saying about being Christ-centred, outward-looking community.
+A short answer would be: we have come from a grass-roots journey on the front lines, one could even say the trenches 🙂 .
+That journey has given us vision for the future and taught us everything we value about the impact that Christ-centred, outward-looking communities can have.